Skip to content

 Finasteride’s primary way of work is inhibiting/preventing the hormones that cause balding in men (which we call male pattern baldness (MPB) due to the same hormone creating the same results) in a repeating pattern.

 Usually, without an inhibitor like Finasteride, your hairs start to fall mainly because your body constantly and excessively produces these hormones that build up to a harmful amount.
-And as they build up with every day, your hair starts to fall at a pace that gets dangerously faster in time, which then turns into MPB.
+As they build up with every day, your hair starts to fall at a pace that gets dangerously faster in time, which then turns into MPB.

-That primary hormone causing MPB is called dihydrotestosterone (DHT).
+The primary hormone causing MPB is called dihydrotestosterone (DHT).
 An enzyme that converts testosterone to DHT produces this hormone in your body.
 That enzyme is called 5 alpha-reductase, or 5-α reductase for short.

 When we put Finasteride into this scenario, it starts preventing this enzyme from working.
 Thus, testosterone no longer converts to DHT.
-And as Finasteride works by preventing or, in other words, by inhibiting the 5-α reductase enzymes to, in turn, stop the DHT hormone that causes baldness, it is called a synthetic 5-α reductase inhibitor.
+As Finasteride works by preventing or, in other words, by inhibiting the 5-α reductase enzymes to, in turn, stop the DHT hormone that causes baldness, it is called a synthetic 5-α reductase inhibitor.

 Overall, Finasteride shows its effectiveness by directly locating and preventing the hormones that cause baldness.

-Furthermore, if you have any parts in your head that were on the brink of becoming completely bald, Finasteride does the favor of returning these parts to their past, natural self.
+Furthermore, if you have any parts in your head that were on the brink of becoming completely bald, Finasteride does the favor of returning these parts to their past, natural selves.
 As DHT no longer causes baldness to progress in these parts, your hairs in these areas get a chance to regain their health and fill out the empty spaces by regrowing completely.

 No need to worry.
 I am here to clear out these exact questions from your mind: